 Judith Daar is a Visiting Professor at UCLA School of Law, teaching Wills and Trusts.
-She is the former Interim Dean and Professor of Law at Whittier Law School and currently holds a joint appointment as Clinical Professor of Medicine at UC Irvine School of Medicine.
+She is currently a Visiting Professor of Law at UC Irvine School of Law and holds a joint appointment as Clinical Professor of Medicine at UC Irvine School of Medicine.
 In July 2019, she will begin her new role as Dean of the Chase College of Law at Northern Kentucky University.

 Professor Daar’s teaching and scholarship interests lie at the intersection of law, medicine and ethics, and she enjoys teaching future lawyers and doctors about what each can learn from these companion professional disciplines.
 Her scholarship focuses in the area of reproductive technologies, where she has authored numerous articles on topics including stem cell research, human cloning, frozen embryo disputes, surrogate parenting arrangements, the use of genetic technologies and the regulation of reproductive medicine.
 The second edition of her book, Reproductive Technologies and the Law, was published in 2013.
 Yale University Press published her most recent book in 2017, The New Eugenics: Selective Breeding in an Era of Reproductive Medicine.

 Daar received her B.A. from the University of Michigan and her J.D. from Georgetown University Law Center.
 She taught Legal Research and Writing as a lecturer at UCLA Law School from 1987-1990, and as a visitor here last taught Wills and Trusts.
 At Whittier, Daar served as the Interim Dean from 2016-2017, the Associate Dean for Academic Affairs from 2008-2012, and was voted “Teacher of the Year” by the Whittier Law School student body in 2002.